- There is no magic average settlement number. Your case depends on your injuries, the other driver’s fault, and what you can prove.

 - Colorado’s 50% fault rule can slash your payout or eliminate it entirely if you share too much blame.

-- What you take home matters more than the headline number—medical bills, attorney fees, and liens eat into your settlement.
+- What you take home matters more than the headline number.
+Medical bills, attorney fees, and liens eat into your settlement.

 You’ve been hurt.
 The bills are piling up.
 You’re missing work.
-And now some website is telling you the “average” settlement in Colorado is $50,000—or $15,000—or $250,000, depending on which lawyer wrote the article.
+And now some website is telling you the average settlement in Colorado is $50,000, or $15,000, or $250,000, depending on which lawyer wrote the article.

-At Cheney Galluzzi & Howard, we’ve spent decades helping injured Coloradans rebuild their lives.
-We don’t deal in averages.
-We deal in what your case is actually worth—and we fight to get every dollar of it.
+Here’s the truth: those numbers do not mean anything for your case.
+Your settlement depends on how badly you were hurt, how much the other side was at fault, and whether you have a lawyer who knows how to fight insurance companies.
+At Cheney Galluzzi & Howard, we have spent decades helping injured Coloradans rebuild their lives.
+We do not deal in averages.
+We deal in what your case is actually worth, and we fight to get every dollar of it.

 How Colorado’s Fault Rules Can Wreck Your Settlement

-Here’s how it works:
+Here is how it works:

-If you’re 20% at fault and your case is worth $100,000, you walk away with $80,000.
-If you’re 50% or more at fault, you get nothing.
+If you are 20% at fault and your case is worth $100,000, you walk away with $80,000.
+If you are 50% or more at fault, you get nothing.

 What Actually Drives Your Settlement Number